The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Results

-Quantitative assessments are provided in Figure 2.
-In the left panel, we compare $z-$band fits from the NYU Value-Added Galaxy Catalog \citep[VAGC;][]{Blanton05VAGC} for photometrically selected red and blue SDSS galaxies to $J$ measurements (roughly rest-frame $z$) of our PAS and CSF systems.
-To approximate the mean ICBS environment, the comparison sources ($z \leq 0.1$) were drawn from the group catalogue of \citet{Yang07a}.
 In this and all similar plots below, we show {\it folded} cumulative distributions, i.e., cumulative distributions reflected at their medians.
-This (somewhat non-traditional) format gives a good sense of a distribution's width and skew -- as a histogram would -- but has the advantage of avoiding binning.
+This (somewhat non-traditional) format gives a good sense of a distribution's width and skew -- as a histogram would -- while avoiding binning.
 A complication is that ordinates are reversed at every median.
 Hence, the reader must use the left-hand axis to interpret the rising part of each band, but the right-hand axis to interpret the falling part.

 There is a systematic shift of $\Delta n \approx -0.5$ and slightly longer high-$n$ tails in the ICBS distributions, but the global similarity of these to the SDSS/VAGC results is apparent.
 Given the possible influence of redshift evolution, color versus spectroscopic selection, differences in fitting methods, source resolutions,\footnote{${\rm FWHM_{SDSS}} \approx 1\farcs2 = 1.4 \kpc$ at $z = 0.06$, while ${\rm FWHM_{ICBS}} \approx 0\farcs5 = 2.7 \kpc$ at $z = 0.40$.
 Alternately, at those redshifts, 1 kpc spans 2.2 SDSS pixels, but only 1.2 FourStar pixels.
-Both types of ``resolution" affect the accuracy of {\tt GALFIT}.} and sample size in addition to any real fitting errors, the correspondence between these results suggests that our measurements are sufficiently reliable for the current analysis.
-Ultimately, the most relevant aspect to note is the near-identical separation between red/blue distributions in either sample, implying both analyses have comparable power to discriminate between disks and spheroids.
+Both types of ``resolution" affect the accuracy of {\tt GALFIT}.} and sample size -- in addition to any real fitting errors -- the correspondence between these results suggests that our measurements are robust for our purposes.
+Ultimately, the most relevant aspect to note is the near-identical separation between red and blue distributions in either sample, implying both analyses have comparable power to discriminate between disks and spheroids.